 While individuals may find it difficult to cut out refined sugar from their diet, an effective strategy may be to find healthier replacement.
-Maple syrup is an option that fits this description and has been recently used in Koru’s Raspberry Apple Crisp recipe.
+Maple syrup is an option that fits this description and has been recently used in Koru’s Apple Berry Crisp recipe.
 It is important to note that adding maple syrup to your current diet is not recommended, but rather using this an alternative to the refined sugar you are currently consuming.
 For more on this topic, check out our article on best sugar alternatives.

 It isn’t uncommon to be experiencing feelings of anxiety during this challenging time.
 However, by supporting your body through your food choices, you have the power to better manage these feelings.